 Wordvice is a company that offers editing and proofreading services on essays and business documents for second-language English users.

-To apply as a proofreader here, you need a minimum of two years of experience and a graduate degree to join this team of freelancers.
-(And needless to say, the remote jobs they have are available to proofreaders across the world!)
+To apply as a proofreader here, you need at least two years of experience and a graduate degree to join this team of freelancers.

 Though the pay you receive can vary wildly here, Fiverr is still a good opportunity for new freelancers to start their careers.